Skip to content

 ///

-/// If `T` contains initialized bytes at byte offsets where `U` contains padding bytes, these
+/// If the representation of `t` contains initialized bytes at byte offsets where `U` contains padding bytes, these

-/// uninitialized bytes in these positions.
+/// be undefined behavior or yield a value different from `t` due to those bytes being lost.
 This is an active area of discussion, and this code

 /// may become sound in the future.